How to capture amazing fireworks shots with your iPhone

 Use all the lenses

-Phones like the iPhone XS Max ($1,111 at Amazon) and Samsung Galaxy S10 ($800 at Walmart) have multiple lenses on the back of the phone.
+Phones like the iPhone XS Max ($1,111 at Amazon) and Samsung Galaxy S10 ($789 at Amazon) have multiple lenses on the back of the phone.
 Some lenses, like in the iPhone XS Max, are used to zoom in.
 The Galaxy S10 has three different cameras on the back, one of which takes pictures with an ultra-wide angle.

 Phones that have more than one camera on the back typically have a series of buttons just above the shutter button to switch between the various lenses.
 For example, an iPhone has a circle with "1x" inside it; tap that button switch to the 2x camera.
 The Galaxy S10 has three icons: Three trees for ultra-wide, two trees for normal shots, and one tree for the telephoto lens.